 Employers’ Endorsement Guidance

 A new accreditation framework is being introduced for child and family social workers in England.
-By April 2017, the process of Employer Endorsement should be largely embedded.
 By 2020, all organisations that employ child and family social workers in England will need to be confidently and consistently endorsing their social workers as having the appropriate knowledge and skills required to be confident, high quality Frontline Practitioners and Practice Supervisors

 New guidance has been developed by DBC, and their partners SCIE and RiP, to support employers to:

 The Department for Education published the knowledge and skills statements for child and family social work practice leaders and practice supervisors in November 2015.
 The statements will be used together with the previously-published knowledge and skills for approved child and family practitioners, to develop a national assessment and accreditation system for child and family social workers.